navar135/dragrace/README.md

 ### Filtering, Cleaning, and Transformations
 1. `rpdr_contep.rda` – none
-2. `rpdr_contestants.rda` – fuzzy matching and hard-coded mapping were used to create an approximate MSA for each hometown.
+2. `rpdr_contestants.rda` – fuzzy matching and hard-coded mappings were used to create an approximate MSA for each hometown.
 Example: a queen from Brooklyn, NY was mapped to **New York (NY-NJ-PA)**.
 3. `lgbt_metro_estimates.csv` – lowercase conversion; created a binary variable for high queer population density.

 ## 4. Methods